henrywu2019/BentoML/docs/source/deployment/azure_container_instance.rst

 computing resources.

-This guide demonstrates how to deploy a scikit-learn based iris classifier model with BentoML to Azure Container Instances.
-The same deployment steps are also applicable for models trained with other machine learning frameworks, see more BentoML examples :doc:`here <../examples>`.
+This guide demonstrates how to deploy a scikit-learn based iris classifier model with Kappa to Azure Container Instances.
+The same deployment steps are also applicable for models trained with other machine learning frameworks, see more Kappa examples :doc:`here <../examples>`.

 Prerequisites